4d/docs/website/translated_docs/es/API/EntitySelectionClass.md

 Por defecto, se realiza una evaluación no diacrítica.
 If you want the evaluation to be case sensitive or to differentiate accented characters, pass the `dk diacritical` constant in the *option* parameter.

-An error is returned if:
+Se devuelve un error si:

 *   *attributePath* is a related attribute,
 *   *attributePath* is not found in the entity selection dataclass.